 - Premium Rooms: Either 1 Queen/Bunk ADA, 2 Queens, or a 2 Queen/2 Room Bundle

-My family stayed in the one of the Premium Rooms – the 1 Queen/Bunk ADA room type.
+My family first stayed in the one of the Premium Rooms – the 1 Queen/Bunk ADA room type.
 This room is located in the newly-renovated Building 1.
 It features a queen bed as well as bunk beds in the corner.
 My kids do not do so well when they have to share a bed (even a queen!), so this was the ideal room type for us.
 Check out my video room tour of our recent stay in this room type:

 All rooms at the HoJo Anaheim come standard with a microwave, mini-fridge, and Keurig coffee maker.
 Those make it easy to prepare a simple breakfast in the room so you can get to the parks quickly for rope drop like my family did.
 Other in-room amenities include a safe, hairdryer, and ironing board.

-Howard Johnson Anaheim Pools & Water Playground
+Howard Johnson Disneyland Pools & Water Playground

 The highlight for families at the HoJo Anaheim is most definitely the pools.
 Castaway Cove is the hotel’s pirate-themed water playground.
 It is as fun as the description suggests.

 There is a staff member monitoring the top of the larger waterslide to make sure kids are using it safely.
-I was so impressed with the young woman in charge during the afternoon we spent there – she doted on my kids, learned their names, and just generally made an already fun experience that much more so.
+I was so impressed with the young woman in charge during one afternoon we spent there – she doted on my kids, learned their names, and just generally made an already fun experience that much more so.

 There is also a second pool area on property.
 Located near Building 2, the garden pool is pretty standard but does the job for families who want to take a regular swim.
 There are no lifejackets that I spotted, so I’d recommend bringing your own if you have a little one who is a non-swimmer (we travel with the Puddle Jumper for my son).
 The pool area is of course very safely gated from the rest of the property.